The Law Office Of Michael A. Newland

 If your child is facing criminal charges, their future may suddenly be in doubt.
 They could face challenges in applying for college, gaining employment or moving into an apartment.

-Since 1989, attorney Michael A. Newland has represented individuals across Hamilton and Butler County.
-He is an advocate for Ohio minors.
-He works hard to prevent allegations from affecting them for the rest of their lives.
+For over 35 years, attorney Michael A. Newland has represented individuals across Hamilton and Butler County.
+He is an advocate for Ohio minors and works hard to prevent allegations from affecting them for the rest of their lives.
 He can provide a committed, personalized defense strategy and the responsive service you need throughout a turbulent time.

 A Strong Defense For A Wide Array Of Juvenile Charges